thariqsingh01/Comp721-Project/README.md

-COMP721 NBA Project: Outlier Detection and Game Outcome Prediction Project Overview
+<h1>COMP721 NBA Project: Outlier Detection and Game Outcome Prediction</h1>
+Project Overview
 This project delves into NBA player performance and game outcome predictions using machine learning techniques.
 It includes two primary modules, each implemented in separate Colab notebooks: